The dynamical degree of billiards in an algebraic curve: Introduction

-To prove Theorem \ref{thm_main}, we study the geometry of the iterates of algebraic billiards.
-One can prove a weaker upper bound on the first dynamical degree $\lambda_1(b)$ of roughly $2d^2$ just by computing the bidegree of the first iterate $b$; we call this the \emph{cheap bound} (Theorem \ref{thm_cheap_upper_bound}).
-But surprisingly, the cheap bound can be improved, due to an unusual property of billiards called \emph{singularity confinement}.
+One can prove an upper bound on the first dynamical degree $\lambda_1(b)$ of roughly $2d^2$ just by computing the bidegree of $b$; we call this the \emph{cheap bound} (Theorem \ref{thm_cheap_upper_bound}).
+To get the stronger result of Theorem \ref{thm_main}, we study the orbits of contracted curves.

-Singularity confinement is a close relative of algebraic instability \cite{MR1704282, MR2036429, graffeo2023growth}.
-It is most commonly associated with integrable systems, but it also occurs in non-integrable ones.
-In our formulation. the singularity confinement property for a rational map $g$ states that there are no curves in the domain that are contracted by every iterate $g^m$.

-Singularity confinement is very atypical among rational maps with contracted curves; most known maps with the property were constructed to have it, not found in the wild.
-We introduce a generalization of the singularity confinement property to rational correspondences, and we prove that billiards satisfies it.
+A \emph{destabilizing orbit} of a correspondence is a contracted curve with an iterate in the indeterminacy locus.
+A correspondence is \emph{algebraically stable} if it has no destabilizing orbits.
+In the presence of algebraic stability, the dynamical degree can be computed exactly.

+However, it turns out that billiards has a geometric property called \emph{singularity confinement} that is a kind of opposite to algebraic stability.
+Singularity confinement is associated with integrable systems and maps with slow degree growth \cite{MR1704282, MR2036429, MR4711236}.
+Roughly put, a rational correspondence $f$ has the singularity confinement property if the contracted curves of $f$ are not contracted by some higher iterate $f^m$; in other words, these curves ``re-appear'' upon iteration.

-\begin{thm} Let $C_0 \subset \PP^2$ be a general plane curve of degree $d \geq 2$, with desingularization $C \to C_0$.
-The billiards correspondence $b$ on $C \times D$ satisfies the singularity confinement property (Definition \ref{def_sing_conf}). \end{thm}
+\begin{thm} Let $\charac k \neq 2$, and let $C \subset \PP^2_k$ be a general plane curve of degree $d \geq 2$.
+The billiards correspondence $b$ on $C \times D$ has the singularity confinement property (Definition \ref{def_sing_conf}). \end{thm} Theorem \ref{thm_main_sc} shows that all contracted curves of billiards contribute destabilizing orbits.
+This leads us to introduce the \emph{modified phase space}, a birational model $P$ for $C \times D$ defined by blowing up all indeterminacy points.
+The constant $\rho_d$ in Theorem \ref{thm_main} is the spectral radius of the action of $b$ on the group $\Num P \simeq \Z^{2d^2+2}$ of divisor classes on $P$ up to numerical equivalence.
+The chief difficulty in the proof lies in computing this action.

+Since destabilizing orbits are the sole obstruction to computing the dynamical degree precisely, one may ask whether our modified phase space $P$ allows for the computation of $\lambda_1(b)$ rather than just an upper bound.
+While $P$ resolves all the destabilizing orbits of the correspondence $b$ on $C \times D$, but it often happens that resolving one destabilizing orbit introduces others.
+We conjecture that this does not happen.